pr4j3sh/auth/docs/README.md

 # auth Documentation

-`auth` is an authentication server, that allows users to register, login, access profile and build their own backend system without worrying about user authentication.
+`auth` is an authentication server, that allows users to register, login and build their own backend system without worrying about user authentication.

 ## References